HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_community_pages/commpages_create_mapping_overac.md

     You can set this parameter by editing the page properties in the user interface or by using the XML configuration interface \(xmlaccess command\).

-    !!! important
-        When specified, this parameter defines the behavior of the **Restrict view access to this page to community members** setting for pages that are created from the template.
+    **Important:** When specified, this parameter defines the behavior of the **Restrict view access to this page to community members** setting for pages that are created from the template.
 The corresponding setting in the Page Associations window for the page template is disregarded.

     Specify one of the following values: